 When interviewing potential consultants, keep the following points in mind and feel free to ask them:

-- Do they have experience with similar nonprofits?
+- Do they have experience working with similar nonprofits?

-- What are their speciality services and do they match with what your nonprofit needs?
+- What are their specialty services and do they match your nonprofit’s needs?

 - Will they be able to collaborate easily with your team and board?